VladimirMakaev/cqrs-journey-doc/Journey_05_PaymentsBC.markdown

 * Whenever the state of an aggregate instance changes, the instance raises an event that fully describes the state change.
 * The system persists these events in an event store.
-This solution uses a SQL database to store the events.
 * An aggregate can rebuild its state by replaying its past stream of events.
 * Other aggregates and workflows (possibly in different bounded